Weather and emergency management: behind the scenes at Victoria’s State Control Centre

 I’ll also be working closely with the fire behaviour analyst—who looks at landscape characteristics and information on fuel conditions, as well as forecasts/actual weather to predict how the fire is likely to develop.
-At the same time I’m liaising with the Bureau’s Victorian Regional Forecast Centre (which produces Victoria’s forecasts)—especially during significant fire events when critical details like timing of wind changes are communicated.
-The meteorologists there factor this first-hand intelligence on the status of fires and the priority incidents being managed by the emergency services into their activities.
+At the same time I’m liaising with the Bureau’s operational meteorologists (who produce Victoria’s forecasts and warnings)—especially during significant fire events when critical details like timing of wind changes are communicated.
+The meteorologists factor this first-hand intelligence on the status of fires and the priority incidents being managed by the emergency services into their activities.

 What’s the most rewarding part about working at the State Control Centre?

 For me it’s communicating weather information that influences decision-making and prepares the emergency services leading up to significant weather days.
 Ultimately this makes the community safer and more resilient.
 Witnessing in real time how weather intelligence that I communicate directly influences decisions by emergency managers is hugely satisfying professionally.
 Working in a multidisciplinary team with other technical specialists such as flood analysts, fire behaviour analysts and geographic information system analysts is also very interesting.